Assurance report of the independent auditor

 What we are assuring

-We have reviewed the sustainability information for the year ended December 31, 2017, as included in the following sections in the Report 2017 (hereafter: “the sustainability information”) of AkzoNobel:
+We have reviewed the sustainability information included in the annual report for the year ended 2018, as included in the following sections in the Report 2018 (hereafter: “the sustainability information”):

 The basis for our conclusion and opinion